 Green vs. Red laser

 A true green laser diode costs more than a red one, but if you use a laser level for hours at a time you will appreciate the difference.
-The state-of-the-art direct emitting green diode technology produces a bright, green line with less “beam speckle” than red lasers.
+State-of-the-art direct emitting green diode technology produces a bright, green line with less “beam speckle” than red lasers.
 The result is a clean, sharp laser line across your work surface.
 The green wavelength is 3 to 4 times more visible to your eye than a red laser.
 This means you can normally see the green laser from a farther distance than a red laser.
 Longer visible distance means fewer setups and fewer setups means less time needed to finish the job.

 One way to visualize this is to think of yourself standing with your arms outstretched from your sides.
 From your right arm to your left arm is 180° fan angle.
 Stand against a wall and everything from your right arm to your left arm is in the laser plane.